JuliaAttic/ReverseDiffSource.jl/doc/maincall.rst

 The generated expression will attempt to remove all uneeded calculations (e.g.  x + 0) and factorize repeated function calls as much as possible.

 All the variables appearing in the init argument are considered as the expression's arguments and a derivative is calculated for it (and cross derivatives if order is >= 2).
+The other variables, if not defined by the expression, are expected to be top level variables in Main.
+If they are not defined there an error will be thrown.

 For orders >= 2 *only a single variable, of type Real or Vector, is allowed*.
 For orders 0 and 1 variables can be of type Real, Vector or Matrix and can be in an unlimited number::